jebediahelliott/ccpaws/README.md

 Or install it yourself as:

-    $ gem install ccpaws
+    $ gem install state_college_tech_meets

 ## Usage

-In the terminal run 'bin/ccpaws' to start the application and then follow the prompts.
+In the terminal run 'bin/state_college_tech_meets' to start the application and then follow the prompts.

 ## Development